keenmaster486/clean-chat-app/README.md

 You can see the current status of the app here: https://clean-chat-app.herokuapp.com

 (update 10/11/2019: the site is now available over HTTPS.
-Attempts to load with HTTP will result in issues)
+Attempts to load the frontend with HTTP will result in issues)

-Try the test user (username: testuser, password: pass)
+(update 10/18/2019: there is now an experimental client for old versions of Windows, from 3.1 through XP, available here: ftp://casablanca25.mynetgear.com/software/Win9x/programs/Internet/Chat%20Clients/CCAVB3.zip)

 Since the app is under active development, the functionality of the app will change frequently.
 Anything you do on the app right now may be destroyed as I push updates and nuke the database here and there.